Base Rules

 How to Play

 The referee describes a situation and you tell what your character would do in that context.
-The referee might ask you to roll a d20-faced die and add a number from your character sheet to see if your character succeeds in its action.
+The referee might ask you to roll a 20-faced die and add one of your character’s stat to see if it succeeds in its action.
 If the situation is easy, the result must beat 10 to succeed, if it’s normal, it has to beat 15, and if it’s hard, 20.
 Either way, the referee describes the new situation, and so on.

 Sometimes, the referee might tell you that the situation gives you advantage or disadvantage.
 Rolling with advantage means you roll twice and choose the best result.
 Disadvantage is the opposite.